Get your home holiday-ready 🎄 SEE ALL IDEAS

 Step 2: Clean the tiles around the tub.

 Grout between tiles tends to collect dirt and grime more than other areas of a bathtub, so it’s a great place to start scrubbing.
 For this step, you’ll need a grout brush or an old toothbrush and some grout cleaner.
-You can create homemade grout cleaner by mixing 1/2 cup of baking soda and 1/4 cup of hydrogen peroxide, followed by a teaspoon of liquid dish soap.
+You can make homemade grout cleaner by mixing 1/2 cup of baking soda and 1/4 cup of hydrogen peroxide, followed by a teaspoon of liquid dish soap.
 Or you can purchase a premade grout cleaner, such as Grout-Eez Professional Strength Tile & Grout Cleaner.

 Once you have your brush and cleaner, dip the brush into the cleaning solution and use it to scrub the grout, working from top to bottom.
 After scrubbing the grout, use a damp rag or a spray bottle of warm water to rinse away residual cleaner.
 Then spray the surrounding tile with a bathtub cleaner, like Zep Shower, Tub & Tile Cleaner, or a homemade vinegar cleaning solution of one part vinegar and one part water.
 Let the solution sit for 15 minutes before rinsing it with warm, clean water.